lkrsova/lkrsova.github.io/pages/about.md

 A current study I prepare to work on with Dr. Brian McKernan will concern about folk theories evolving around and explaining Netflix recommender algorithm.

 ### Video games
-I am interested in user experience (UX) and design of video games as an experience that helps us escape from our mundane worlds.
-I just recently started researching this domain.
+I am interested in user experience (UX) and design of video games as an experience that helps us escape from our mundane worlds and deal with unprecedent situations.
+Currently, I am learning about video games as helpful coping tools in pandemic.

 My favorite games are ones which put the gamer in the center of their design by **creating an immersive experience with their rich narrative and thoughtful designed experience**.
 I am currently working on my way through *The Witcher 3: Wild Hunt* and its expansions.
 I am also a huge fan of indie games (yay, Stardew Valley!) and applaud all the game developers for putting their work out there just because they love developing games.